Froggi22/Rat-God/README.md

 1. Fork this repository (should be on the top right of this page).
 2. Clone the fork to your desired local Github projects folder.
-3. Create a new file called: `.env`.
+3. Create a new file called: `.env` ([Read more about enviroment variables](https://nodejs.dev/learn/how-to-read-environment-variables-from-nodejs)).
-4. Edit said env file and write: `TOKEN=your-token-here`, but replace the "your-token-here" text with your API token, obtained from the [Discord Developer Portal](https://discord.com/developers/applications).
+4. Enviroment variables in the project:
+	- `BOT_TOKEN`: The Discord bot token.
+	- `TOPGG_TOKEN`: An optional Top.gg token for posting bot statistics to their website.
 5. Install dependencies: `npm ci`.
 6. Code your new feature!
 7. Test out the program: `node .`.